This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 Native to South America, Calathea ornata prefers a more humid environment.
 If the air is too dry you might get some crispy edges.

 The easiest way to provide this is to use a humidifier for your plants—just set it and forget it!
-Below is one of my favorite plant humidifiers (because it has a three-day run time!).
+Below is one of my favorite plant humidifiers because it can last up to 96 hours.